An interactive, dual-panel reading experience for AMS journals

-AMS MathViewer provides a new option for viewing articles directly in your browser, offering an interactive alternative to PDF and print reading.
+AMS MathViewer provides an option for viewing articles directly in your browser as full text HTML, offering an interactive alternative to PDF and print reading.

-MathViewer's responsive HTML format perfectly renders mathematical content on all devices.
+MathViewer's responsive design perfectly renders mathematical content on all devices.
 Click on embedded links to formulas, theorems, figures and references to see them in the second panel, right beside the original text.
 Two-way linking means you won't lose your place in the text.

 Select the "View in AMS MathViewer" link, found on journal volume and article abstract pages, to use AMS MathViewer for the following journals:

 - Proceedings of the American Mathematical Society - Series B